 NON-EXECUTIVE PROPRIETARY DIRECTORS Name of director Name of significant shareholder represented or that proposed appointment CORPORACIÓN FINANCIERA ALBA, S.A.
 CORPORACIÓN FINANCIERA ALBA, S.A.
-Javier Fernández Alonso (representative of the director Corporación Financiera Alba, S.A.) was born in Bilbao.
-He has a degree in Business Management and Administration from Deusto University (La Comercial), specialising in Finance and graduating Cum Laude.
-With extensive experience in business management and administration, he is Investment Manager in Corporación Financiera Alba, S.A.
-He is also on the Board of Directors of Euskaltel, S.A., Rioja Acquisition, S.à.r.L., Artá Capital S.G.E.I.C., S.A. and Deyá Capital IV S.C.R., S.A. and on the Investment Committee of Artá Capital, among other responsibilities.
-He has been on the boards of several companies including, among others, Acerinox, S.A., Actividades de Construcción y Servicios, S.A. and Parques Reunidos Servicios Centrales, S.A.
+Tomás Hevia Armengol (representative of the director Corporación Financiera Alba, S.A.) was born in Mieres (Asturias).
+He has a degree in Business Management & Administration and Law from Comillas Pontifical University (Universidad Pontificia Comillas) in Madrid (ICADE).
+He also has an MBA from the IESE Business School of Navarre University.
+He is a member of the Investment Department of Corporación Financiera Alba.
+He previously worked in the Mergers & Acquisitions and Equity Capital Markets Departments of Royal Bank of Scotland and ABN AMRO in Madrid and in London.
+He is currently a director and member of the Executive Committee of Acerinox and a member of the Investment Committee of Parques Reunidos.
+He has been on the boards of Clínica Baviera, ACS Servicios y Concesiones, Dragados and Antevenio.
 He speaks English.
 ALIMENTOS Y ACEITES, S.A.
 ALIMENTOS Y ACEITES, S.A.
 María Jesús Garrido Solís (representative of the director Alimentos y Aceites, S.A.) was born in Madrid.
-She has a BA in Business Studies and Law E-3 ICADE; MBA-Business Administration, Master in Taxation from the Postgraduate Institute of Universidad Pontificia Comillas and 'Programa Promociona' organised by ESADE.
-She has a lengthy track record in business administration, management and control within the government institutions and as a lecturer of public management and management control, among other subjects, at Universidad Carlos III in Madrid.
+She has a BA in Business Studies and Law E-3 ICADE, MBA-Business Administration, Master in Taxation from the Postgraduate Institute of Universidad Pontificia Comillas and 'Programa Promociona' organised by ESADE.
+She has a lengthy track record in business administration, management and control within the government institutions and as a lecturer of public management, financial management and management control in bilingual groups and tutor directing degree projects, among other positions, at Universidad Carlos III in Madrid.
 She is a proprietary director representing Sociedad Estatal de Participaciones Industriales (SEPI) on several boards of directors.
 At present, she is proprietary director and Deputy Director of the Investees Department at SEPI.
+She speaks English and French.
 EMPRESAS COMERCIALES E INDUSTRIALES VALENCIANAS, S.L.
 EMPRESAS COMERCIALES E INDUSTRIALES VALENCIANAS, S.L.
 Javier Gómez-Trenor Vergés (representative of the director Empresas Comerciales e Industriales Valencianas, S.L.) was born in Barcelona.
 He has a degree in Economics and Business Studies from the University of Valencia.
 He has a lengthy track record in the business sector, as executive and director of numerous companies in the beverages, agricultural, livestock and concentrated juice sectors.
 He is currently the representative of the corporate Chairman of the Board of Empresas Comerciales e Industriales Valencianas, S.L. and the corporate Vice-Chairman of the Board of Olive Partners S.A., he is Chairman of the Board of Inversiones Caspatró, S.L. and is on the boards of several financial investment, property and agricultural companies.
 GRUPO TRADIFÍN, S.L.
 GRUPO TRADIFÍN, S.L.
 Blanca Hernández Rodríguez (representative of the director Grupo Tradifín, S.L.) was born in Seville.
 She has a degree in Economics and Business Studies from the University of Seville, a degree in Humanities from the European University of Madrid and a Master of Finance from CUNEF.
 She has extensive experience in the financial sector.
 She is Founder and Managing Director of Magallanes Value Investors, S.A., S.G.I.I.C. and Director of PharmaMar, S.A.
-She is on the Board of Trustees of Proyecto Hombre and the Capacis Foundation, and chairs the Ebro Foods Foundation.
-Total number o f proprietary directors 7
+She is on the Board of Trustees of Proyecto Hombre and the Capacis Foundation and chairs the Ebro Foods Foundation.